San Antonio Rideshare Accident Attorney

 If another motorist caused the crash while you were riding in an Uber or Lyft, you may be able to pursue compensation from that driver’s insurance.
 If they are uninsured or underinsured, Uber and Lyft’s $1 million uninsured motorist coverage may apply.

-The value of your claim depends on factors like the severity of your injuries, medical expenses, lost wages, and long-term impact on your life.
-An attorney can calculate damages and fight for the maximum recovery.
+The value of your claim depends on factors like the severity of your injuries, medical expenses, lost wages, and the long-term impact on your life.
+An attorney can calculate damages and pursue the maximum recovery that the law allows.

 -